Guidebook

 • Notify emergency contacts when necessary.
 The purpose of notification is to ensure that the College can be as effective as possible in providing treatment and counseling service.
 Ordinarily, notification will occur with the consent of the individual involved.
 Notification of the student’s emergency contact without such consent will occur in situations of acute medical and/or psychiatric crisis, as determined by the VP/DOS or his/her designee.

-Responses to Possible Violations - When informed of alleged violations of the Drug and Alcohol Policy, the College will seek to provide treatment and counseling, insofar as this is appropriate and possible as determined by the Student Services office.
+Responses to Possible Violations - When informed of alleged violations of the Drug and Alcohol Policy, the College will seek to provide treatment and counseling, insofar as this is appropriate and possible as determined by the Student Life office.
 In addition, however, the College may also respond in ways that do not primarily involve treatment and counseling.
 Specifically, the responses will include:

 • Emergency support.
 Upon encountering a potential violation, CSOs (or other College personnel) will, in all cases, first determine if any individual is facing an emergency medical or mental health situation.
 In such circumstances, CSOs (or other College personnel) will immediately seek suitable medical support.
 Further in such circumstances, the primary mission of CSOs will be to provide emergency help rather than to investigate the behavior of individuals who have called for assistance.

 • Reporting.
 Upon encountering a potential violation, CSOs normally will, in all cases, make a report of the incident in question.
 Such reports will include the identity of all possible violator(s) and will be forwarded to the VP/DOS or his or her designee.
-The Student Services office will normally maintain a record of violations including all cases of possession, regardless of the amount.
+The Student Life office will normally maintain a record of violations including all cases of possession, regardless of the amount.
 The VP/DOS may issue a letter to any student who violates the Drug and Alcohol Policy describing the consequences of the violation.
 This will include notification of escalating consequences for subsequent violations.

 • Confiscation.
 Upon encountering a potential violation, CSOs normally will confiscate all materials thought to be illegal drugs, normally will confiscate distribution quantities of alcohol (cases of beer, beer kegs, etc.) and normally will confiscate all alcohol in the possession of minors.
 Confiscated material will be handled according to procedures established and published by the Community Safety office.